afshinsadeghi/incrmental_KGE/README.md

 ## Setup for incremental training:

-#assume that data cleaning and dubplicates of entities and relations are done.
-# all the new triples have at least a head or a tail in the known trained entities.
+assume that data cleaning and dubplicates of entities and relations are done. all the new triples have at least a head or a tail in the known trained entities.

-#for the first run:
+for the first run:
-#just train on the first coming set.
-#save the trained model
+just train on the first coming set. save the trained model

-#to make it you can just run for 5 epochs.
+to make it you can just run for few epochs.

-#incremental training iteration:
+incremental training iteration:
-# load the saved model with its data put it in m1
-# new data in new data folder arrives-> generate graph features and dictionary files entities.dic relations.dic
-#the names of coming files will be like train1.txt train2.txt etc
-# read the new data:
-# load them seperatedyly or putting them in one bigger train.txt file?
-# in this step entity matching must be done, if they are same dedblicate and label the new ones with old ones.
-#then make a larger dataset, still, only train on newly come entities? or their beghbours too? or all the network?
+ load the saved model with its data put it in m1 new data in new data folder arrives-> generate graph features and dictionary files entities.dic relations.dic the names of coming files will be like train1.txt train2.txt etc read the new data: load them seperatedyly or putting them in one bigger train.txt file? in this step entity matching must be done, if they are same dedblicate and label the new ones with old ones. then make a larger dataset, still, only train on newly come entities? or their beghbours too? or all the network? research question: to what level of neighbours entites must be train? can these subgraphs be trained seperatedly?
-#research question:
-# to what level of neighbours entites must be train?
-# can these subgraphs be trained seperatedly?

-# make a new model name it m2 with size of m1 plus new entities in m2
-# copy m1 into m2
-# train on new triple t2 + triples of old dataset that have a common entity or relation with t2
-# save new model and aggregated triples.
+ make a new model name it m2 with size of m1 plus new entities in m2 copy m1 into m2 train on new triple t2 + triples of old dataset that have a common entity or relation with t2 save new model and aggregated triples.

 ### Dataset Generation for experimetns:
 for experiments: run create_inc_dataset.py that randomly select triples from train.txt and generates several incoming train files as train1.txt ,train2.txt , ...